On the Evidence About Life After Death

 One of the more interesting cases concerns a Southampton man, a 57-year old social worker who reported leaving his clinically dead body and observing from a corner of the room his resuscitation.
 He was able to accurately and in detail describe the activity of the medical team working on his body.
 Importantly, he recalled hearing two bleeps from a machine that produces one such a sound at three-minute intervals.
 Dr. Parnia, director of Resuscitation Research at the State University of New York at Stony Brook and the study leader, observed: “We know the brain can’t function when the heart has stopped.
 But in this case conscious awareness appears to have continued for up to three minutes into the period when the heart wasn’t beating, even though the brain typically shuts down within 20-30 seconds after the heart has stopped.”

-The experiences communicated by the patients in this study are not new, and several well authenticated cases already exist in the voluminous literature on the NDE which are even more impressive than those described by the British social worker.
-However, this study is especially significant because most existing studies were based upon relatively small samples, and documented the experiences of individuals long after they had occurred, thereby making them vulnerable to memory distortions, and very difficult to independently verify.
+The experiences communicated by the patients in this study are not new, and several well authenticated cases in the voluminous literature on the NDE reports events which are even more impressive than those described by the British social worker.
+However, this study is especially significant because most previous studies were based upon relatively small samples, and documented the experiences of individuals long after they had occurred, thereby making them vulnerable to memory distortions, and very difficult to independently verify.
 This study by converse used a very large number of patients and examined experiences which took place under the supervision of medical teams and recorded shortly afterwards.

 Post-mortem Survival and the Mind-Body Problem

 Based upon media reports, one would be justified in assuming that the much heralded recent progress in the neural sciences, which document with increasing precision the nexus between mental activity and brain activity, has conclusively proven that the mind is the brain: that it is solely a by-product of brain activity.
 On this basis, it becomes difficult to claim that some form of consciousness could survive the physical decay of brain tissue induced by death.